Thailand flooding: Bangkok districts put on alert

 "We are facing the most severe flooding ever.
 We need encouragement, support and co-operation from all sectors and from all the people as well."

-She urged people to "set aside politics" and work together to restore morale, and insisted the government was not concealing any information from the public.'Be prepared'
+She urged people to "set aside politics" and work together to restore morale, and insisted the government was not concealing any information from the public.

 The northern Thai provinces of Ayutthaya, Pathum Thani and Nakhon Sawan have already been devastated by flooding.